UPPS 03.04.09 - Research Service Centers

 Records should be maintained by the RSC for a maximum of 10 years.’

 Each RSC will have a unique cost center/fund center.

 RSCs may have multiple funds in which to record revenues and expenditures, depending on their customer base.
 The combination of a cost center/fund center and fund makes up a unique account.

-The RSC Operations Fund account is used to budget for and record operating expenditures (as defined in Section 04.01.a), as well as the revenues based on the operating rate charged to all customers.
+The RSC operations fund account is used to budget for and record operating expenditures (as defined in Section 04.01 a.), as well as the revenues based on the operating rate charged to all users.

 Available reserves are considered a surplus balance.
-Surplus balances will be reduced either by rate reductions or refunds to all internal customers, or both.
-Surplus amounts will not be used to start up new services within the RSC or transferred to subsidize other university operations including other RSCs.
+Surplus balances will be adjusted either by rate reductions or refunds to all research users, or both.
+Surplus amounts will not be used to start up new services within the RSC or transferred to subsidize other university operations, including other RSCs.

 The RSC account manager: